psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 .# Abstract

-OIDF FAPI 2.0 is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].
+The Financial-grade API (FAPI) 2.0 Baseline profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].

 {mainmatter}

 # Introduction
+Financial-grade API (FAPI) 2.0 is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications suitable for protecting APIs in high-value scenarios.
+While the security profile was initially developed with a focus on financial applications, it is designed to be universally applicable for protecting APIs exposing high-value and sensitive (personal and other) data, for example, in e-health and e-government applications.
+FAPI 2.0 consists of the following parts:

+ * Baseline Profile (this document)
+ * Advanced Profile
+ * Attacker Model
+ * CIBA
+ * Grant Management

+Future parts may follow.
 ## Warning

 This document is not an OIDF International Standard.
 It is distributed for